CorleoneJW/CorleoneJW/README.md

-# Nice to meet you, this is Jie Wang.
+# Nice to meet you, this is Jie.
 <!-- From University of Manchester and my research interests are 3D models, medical large models.
 Right now I'm working on corporate projects involving deep learning and the research of large models.